More affordable than you think

 An amount that some people pay to contribute towards or cover the full costs of their room, depending on their means assessment.

-There is three ways you can choose to pay for your accommodation explained below.
+There are three ways you can choose to pay for your accommodation explained below.

 The 3 payment options